What Most Plant Roundups Miss

 13. Monstera deliciosa The fenestrated leaves are iconic, and she removes formaldehyde from the air.
 Needs bright indirect light to develop her signature splits.
 Give her a moss pole and she’ll climb happily for years.
 Full care in the monstera care guide.
 Toxic to cats and dogs.

 14. Bird of Paradise (Strelitzia reginae) Dramatic, large-leaved, and effective at filtering air.
 Needs a lot of bright indirect light — ideally near a south or east-facing window.
 She’s slow-growing, but when she settles into a spot she likes, she’s stunning.
 Mildly toxic to cats and dogs.
+If you want one as a statement plant, start with our bird of paradise plant care guide.

 15. Fiddle-Leaf Fig (Ficus lyrata) Has a reputation for being finicky, and honestly that reputation is earned — she dislikes drafts, inconsistent watering, and being moved.
 But in the right spot, she becomes a defining piece of the room and filters benzene and formaldehyde.
 Find her spot, leave her alone, and she rewards you.
 Toxic to cats and dogs.